Best Rims: Make Your Car Stand Out From the Rest

 The Drive and its partners may earn a commission if you purchase a product through one of our links.
 Read more.

-Upgrading your car with a new set of rims is one of the best ways to change how it looks.
-Rims can vary in size and color, offering you a number of ways to enhance your vehicle.
+Upgrading your vehicle with a new set of rims is one of the best ways to change how it looks.
+Rims can vary in size and color, offering you a number of ways to enhance your car or truck.
 Whether you need a good set to replace worn-out rims or are looking to make your car look more aggressive, there is a set for you.
-Here are some of the best rims to increase the value, look, and ride of your car.
+Here are some of the best rims to increase the value, look, and ride of your vehicle.

 Benefits of Rims

 - Looks.
 Custom wheels can give your car a completely new and unique look.
 Change nothing else, and fancy rims will turn heads.
 There are aftermarket wheels that come in a wide range of colors, patterns, and sizes to fit your personal style.

 - Performance.
 Custom wheels can perform better when you’re off-roading or racing.
 Off-road wheels are stronger and more durable.
 Racing wheels are lighter to keep the overall weight of the car down while speeding around the track.

 - Increased safety.
 Putting bigger rims on your vehicle can actually make your car safer.
 Bigger rims require a bigger tire.
 This puts more tire surface on the road and gives you better traction.

 These wheels are the traditional material for aftermarket wheels.
 The entire wheel is made out of steel.
 You can easily get steel wheels that are chrome-plated or painted.
 The steel makes them heavier than other wheel options, so these aren’t the best choice if you’re looking to race.
 They work well for off-roading because they’ll withstand the abuse.
 You can also easily bend them back into shape while on the trail.